teng4/how.to./How_To_configure_Unity_to_receive_ROS_data_and_import_URDF_robot_model.md

     // Required for ROS communication
     [SerializeField]
-    string m_SubscriberName = "/arm_target1"; //note, /arm_target1 is command values in Arm_State.msg type. [joint_1_angle,.., joint_2_angle].
+    string m_SubscriberName = "/arm_target1"; //note, '/arm_target1' is ROS topic message in customized 'Arm_State.msg' type. [joint_1_angle,.., joint_2_angle].
-    GameObject myRobot; //note, this will be defined by selecting the robot object as its 'value'. public float data_received_a1 = 0.0f; //to display the received ROS data. public float data_received_a2 = 0.0f; //to display the received ROS data. public float data_received_a3 = 0.0f; //to display the received ROS data.
+    GameObject myRobot; //teng4note, this will be defined by selecting the robot object as its 'value'. public float data_received_a1 = 0.0f; //to display the received ROS data. public float data_received_a2 = 0.0f; //to display the received ROS data. public float data_received_a3 = 0.0f; //to display the received ROS data.